WisTex/Neuhub/README.md

 ## Neuhub Red Dash Release Notes

-Important Notes
-* Most features for remotely authenticated users work.
-* Some features for local users do not work yet.

 Known Issues
-* Notifications not working on mobile
-* Navigation broken in Firefox
+* Navigation broken in Firefox.
-* PDL Editor navigation broken
+* PDL Editor navigation broken.
-* Some Javascript resources not loading properly.
+* Some remote resources not loading properly.
 * Contains experimental code that will be removed in the release.
-* Documentation not complete, incorrect documentation as placeholders.

 ## Installation